microsoft/vscode-docs/docs/cpp/config-clang-mac.md

 The `args` array specifies the command-line arguments that will be passed to clang++.
 These arguments must be specified in the order expected by the compiler.
 This task tells the C++ compiler to compile the active file (`${file}`), and create an output file (`-o` switch) in the current directory (`${fileDirname}`) with the same name as the active file (`${fileBasenameNoExtension}`) and `.out` appended, resulting in `helloworld.out` for our example.

 The `label` value is what you will see in the tasks list.
-Name this what you want.
+Name this whatever you like.

 The `problemMatcher` value selects the output parser to use for finding errors and warnings in the compiler output.
 For clang++.exe, you'll get the best results if you use the `$gcc` problem matcher.